isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **Known Issues**

-- Workbook zoom-out feature will cause text overlap in the y-axis panel of analysis.
+- The workbook zoom-out feature will cause text overlap in the y-axis panel of analysis.
 - Work is underway to rework our cohort creation page to better display images associated with samples.
 - Analysis Type: Seq peek Formatting is Elongated on occasion.
 - If the user shares a Cohort, neither the owner nor the person who was granted access to the Cohort will receive a confirmation email when sharing a Cohort.